Working with teams, one of the common issues is poor communication…

 – Text = Respond via Text

 While this list of 11 team communication suggestions wil help you clarify and define your expectations, there are likely other team-specific items you may want to add or modify.
+In fact, you can find many more strategies for team communications.

 As a team leader, setting and maintaining clear expectations is only PART of what you need to do to build a GREAT team.